DVerma11/PopulationHealthWorkbench/README.md

 # Population Health Workbench

 End-to-end healthcare analytics portfolio demonstrating claims analytics, population health analysis, patient risk stratification, and executive dashboards using Python.
+This project demonstrates how healthcare claims and clinical data can be transformed into actionable insights using Python.
+It reflects common analytical workflows used to support population health management, healthcare payment strategy, utilization review, and executive decision-making.
 ---

 ## Project Overview